-Particulars QIBs (1) Non-Institutional Investors Retail Individual Investors Eligible Employees Equity Shares 9,381,562 Equity Shares or the Net Offer less allocation to RIIs and NIIs subject to the Allocation/Allotment of not less than 75% of the Net Offer.
-1,876,312 Equity Shares 1,250,874 Equity Shares 232,288 Equity Shares aggregating to ₹200.00 million Offer Size available for Allotment/allocation Net Offer shall be available for allocation to QIB Bidders.
+Particulars QIBs (1) Non-Institutional Investors Retail Individual Investors Eligible Employees Number of Equity Shares available for Allotment/ allocation (2) 1,876,312 Equity Shares 1,250,874 Equity Shares 232,288 Equity Shares aggregating to ₹200.00 million Net Offer shall be available for allocation to QIB Bidders.
 However, up to 5% of the Net QIB Portion shall be available for allocation proportionately to Mutual Funds only.
+Mutual Funds only.
 Mutual Funds participating in the 5% reservation in the Net QIB Portion will also be eligible for allocation in the remaining QIB Portion.
 The unsubscribed portion in the Mutual Fund reservation will be available for allocation to QIBs.
 Net Offer.
 Not more than 10% of the Net Offer.
 The Employee Reservation Portion shall constitute 0.74% of the post-Offer paid-up Equity Share capital of our Company Allotment/ Proportionate as follows (excluding the Anchor Investor Portion): (a) 187,632 Equity Shares were available for allocation on a proportionate basis to Mutual Funds only; and (b) 3,564,993 Equity Shares shall be Allotted on a proportionate basis Proportionate the minimum Bid Lot.
-The allotment to each Retail Individual Investor shall not be less than the minimum Bid Lot, Portion is undersubscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
+The allotment to each Retail Individual Investor shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be allotted on a proportionate basis.
+For Portion is undersubscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
 In the event of undersubscription in the Employee Reservation Portion, the unsubscribed portion may be allocated,